Semiparametric Efficient Empirical Higher Order Influence Function Estimators: Main Proofs

-\begin{proof}[Proof of Theorem \ref{theorem_bias_variance_emp}] We divide our proof into bias and variance computations respectively.
-Throughout the proof $\omegahat$ stands for $\omegahat^{emp}$.
-Throughout we assume $I(h_1(W)\leq 0)=1$ almost surely.
-The case $I(h_1(W)\geq 0$ requires obvious sign changes in various place.
+\begin{proof}[Proof of Proposition~\ref{theorem_bias_variance_ghat} and Theorem~\ref{theorem_bias_variance_emp}] We divide our proof into bias and variance computations respectively.
+Throughout we assume $I(h_1 (W)\leq 0)=1$ almost surely.
+The case $I(h_1 (W)\geq 0$ requires obvious sign changes in various places.
+We first give the proof for a generic HOIF estimator $\hat{\psi}_{m, k}$ and then specialize to the empirical HOIF estimator $\hat{\psi}_{m, k}^{\rm emp}$.